Stalking and Harassment

 not ok!

 If you are feeling vulnerable, please download the free HollieGuard app which offers protection by enabling alerts to your chosen contacts, and can also be used for meetings or journeys.
-The evidence is admissable in court and provides added protection while away from home.
-For more details, please see https://hollieguard.com/
+The evidence is admissible in court and provides added protection while away from home.
+For more details, please see https://holliegazzard.org/hollieguard/

 What is it?